 National drug screen centers are located throughout Hawaii in the following cities: Sunset Beach, Kalapana, Kipahulu, Hawaii, Makaha, Valley Of The Temples, Maunawili, Waimea, Waimanalo, Waimanalo Beach, Kula, Pupukea, Waipio, Kahuku, Waialua, Maili, Huehue, Hauula, Kaimuki, Honolulu, Honolulu County, Hilo, Kailua, Kaneohe, Haleiwa, Kapolei, Ewa Beach, Mililani, Waianae, Aiea, Pahoa, Waipahu, Waikoloa Village, Pearl City, Haiku, Wahiawa, Kalaupapa, Napili, Kalaeloa, Kaaawa, Honolulu Hale, ‘aina Haina, Kealakekua, Kawela Bay, Kapoho, Kunia Camp, Kawaihae, Hawaii, Hakalau, Nanakuli, Milolii, Hawaii And Keauhou.

-National drug testing services are just a phone call away and a drug test can be arranged within a few days for court-ordered testing, personal drug testing and other types of drug and alcohol testing.
+National Drug Screening drug testing services are just a phone call away and a drug test can be arranged within a few days for court-ordered testing, personal drug testing, and other types of drug and alcohol testing.
 Working with companies like clinical laboratories of Hawaii and diagnostic laboratory services, drug testing can be arranged throughout the islands.
-National drug screening is an accredited drug testing facility.
+National Drug Screening is an accredited drug testing facility.

 Drug testing and alcohol testing in Hawaii

 For drug testing in Hawaii for employers call now: 866-843-4545